-Get a degree that counts.
+Get a degree that counts

 If you love numbers, symbols, and equations, we talk your language.
 At Waterloo — the world's largest centre for education in mathematics and computer science — we offer more than 300 different math courses.

 After first year, you'll focus on one of the majors listed below.
-Depending on which one you choose, you can gain 2 years of paid work experience through Waterloo's co-op program, the largest of its kind in North America, or fast track your degree by choosing the regular system of study.
+Depending on which one you choose, you can gain two years of paid work experience through Waterloo's co-op program, the largest of its kind in North America, or fast track your degree by choosing the regular system of study.

 When you graduate, you’ll have all kinds of career options.
 Mathematics is the foundation of many fields of study, such as commerce, computing, engineering, and science — and essential for asking many fundamental questions about how our world works.

+- Social and academic support.
 The student-run Mathematics Society organizes student/prof mixers, beach outings, and pie-filled Pi Day celebrations on March 14 (get it?
 3/14?).

-Offered by the Faculty of Mathematics
+- Offered by the Faculty of Mathematics

 Choose one of 14 majors at the end of first year.